linagora/obm-deploy/docs/index.md

 $ ansible-playbook -i dev site.xml --limit toto.example.com
 ```

-[Check Mode] dry run
+Dry run
 -------

-It is possible to run faked deployments without any change on remote servers.
+It is possible to use [Check Mode] to run faked deployments without any change on remote servers.

 ```.bash
 $ ansible-playbook -i dev site.xml --check